 Modica said a rough estimate for the cost of a new pier would be $25 million to $35 million.
 Already on the books is $200,000 in Tidelands funds set aside for a feasibility study, which Modica says will be getting started in the next year.
 He added the city will also be talking to the L.A.
 Olympics officials to see if there is any available money to use for a new pier.

 —Tim Grobaty, Long Beach Press-Telegram, August 5, 2017

 Belmont Shores Pier Facts

-Facilities: Lights, some benches, fish-cleaning stations, restrooms, and a bait and tackle/snack shop all on the pier.
-There is a parking lot near the foot of the pier ($.50 an hour with a 10 hour limit, but no parking 6:30-7:30 a.m. on Tuesdays) and both free and metered parking on adjacent streets.
+Facilities: Lights, some benches, fish-cleaning stations, portable toilets restrooms, and a bait and tackle/snack shop (that’s rarely open) are located on the pier.
+There is a parking lot near the foot of the pier ($.50 an hour with a 10 hour limit, no parking 6:30-7:30 A.M. on Tuesdays, and no parking from 12 midnight until one hour before sunrise).
+Both free and metered parking on adjacent streets.

 Management: City Of Long Beach.

 I really appreciate this info.
 Is it still valid as of 11/3/21?
 Were going tomorrow.